-72 It is important to confirm safety in order to identify who is available to assist with business continuity.
-73 Contact lists of customers, clients, affiliates, administrative authorities and mass media should be prepared in advance and kept up to date.
+78 It is important to confirm safety in order to identify who is available to assist with business continuity.

+Prevention of secondary disasters Implement safety measures to prevent collapse, fire (shut off or check gas valves, and if necessary, shut off some power sources) and leakage of chemical solutions, and designate dangerous areas as restricted zones.
+If the surrounding area is likely to be at risk, alert residents in the neighborhood of the danger or ask them to evacuate, and report to the administrative authorities.
+Transmission of information on the conditions of an enterprise Secure means of communication.
+Collect information on company-wide conditions, etc. Transmit information on the conditions of the enterprise to persons inside and outside the enterprise (utilize contact lists79).
 Invocation of Business Continuity Plan • After taking the necessary initial responses, an authorized person decides whether to invoke the BCP based on the pre-determined standards.
-If the BCP is invoked, the enterprise will shift to the business continuity system (refer to the following table). • Recording of responses taken • Record responses taken, problems which occurred, etc. 74 Each employee • Ensuring the safety of oneself and other persons • After ensuring one's own safety, carry out initial fire-fighting, and rescue injured or trapped persons in the neighborhood (by utilizing rescue materials).
-If necessary, evacuate oneself. • Reporting one's own safety • Report on the safety of oneself and family members based on the predetermined method.
+If the BCP is invoked, the enterprise will shift to the business continuity system (refer to the following table).
+Recording of responses taken Record responses taken, problems which occurred, etc. 80 Each employee • Ensuring the safety of oneself and other persons (common to workplace, business outing, and home 81) After ensuring one's own safety, carry out initial fire-fighting, and rescue injured or trapped persons in the neighborhood (by utilizing rescue materials).
+Check surroundings, and if necessary, evacuate.
+Reporting one's own safety (same as above) Report on the safety of oneself and family members based on the predetermined method.